JS Kabylie: The era of the « JUMBO JET » or the era of Benkaci, Khalef and Zywotko (1977–1990)

-The defender, captain and legend of JS Kabylie Abdelhamid Sadmi lifting the trophy of the most prestigious African competition CAF Champions League, on 22 December 1990, in Lusaka, Zambia.
+The defender, most titled player (14 titles), captain and legend of JS Kabylie Abdelhamid Sadmi lifting with the Kabyle club the trophy of the most prestigious African competition CAF Champions League, on 22 December 1990, in Lusaka, Zambia.

+The playmaker and legend of JS Kabylie, Ali Fergani, who won with the Kabyle club the 1981 African Cup of Champions Clubs as a player and the 1990 African Cup of Champions Clubs as a coach with Stefan Żywotko, replacing Mahieddine Khalef.

 The club retains its title during the 1989–90 season, and becomes double Algerian football champion for the fourth time in its history.
 This is its 10th championship title.
 Also note that during this season, the Algerian Cup is not organized.
 The 1990–91 season ended with a fourth place in the championship and a cup final lost to USM Bel Abbès.
 At the same time, the JSK carried out a fine African competition by winning for the second time in its history the African Cup of Champions Clubs on penalties against the Zambian club Nkana Red Devils (1–1 in the two matches then 5–3 on penalties).
 It is the first Algerian club to have won the prestigious African Cup of Champions Clubs twice (ES Sétif will win it in 1988 and 2014).